santamm/raspberry-cluster/README.md

 ## Essential add-ons
 - [Helm](https://www.digitalocean.com/community/tutorials/an-introduction-to-helm-the-package-manager-for-kubernetes): Kubernetes package manager, to install packaged applications (charts)
 - [Nginx Ingress controller](https://www.nginx.com/resources/glossary/kubernetes-ingress-controller/): a specialized load balancer for Kubernetes
+- [Node Exporter](https://github.com/prometheus/node_exporter): a tool that collects health info rom each node and exports in a format that Prometheus can use.
 - [Prometheus](https://prometheus.io/docs/introduction/overview/): an open-source systems monitoring and alerting toolkit
 - [Grafana](https://grafana.com/docs/grafana/latest/getting-started/): an open source solution for running data analytics, pulling up metrics that make sense of the massive amount of data & to monitor our apps with the help of cool customizable dashboards.
 - [cert-manager](https://cert-manager.io/docs/installation/kubernetes/): allows to issue certificates